leonacky/react-native-fcm-twilio/README.md

 +      </receiver>
   </application>
 ```
-NOTE: `com.evollu.react.fcm.FIRLocalMessagingPublisher` is required for presenting local notifications. `com.evollu.react.fcm.FIRSystemBootEventReceiver` is required only if you need to schedule future or recurring local notifications
+NOTE: `com.aotasoft.fcm.twilio.FIRLocalMessagingPublisher` is required for presenting local notifications. `com.aotasoft.fcm.twilio.FIRSystemBootEventReceiver` is required only if you need to schedule future or recurring local notifications

 ## Usage